sparkle-project/Sparkle/Documentation/Installation.md

 ## Notes:

 * Performing an update as the root user is not currently supported.
-The command line driver and the agent application link to AppKit, and running the agent as a different user (i.e, dropping from root -> logged in user) is not particularly the most elegant idea.
+The command line driver (minorly) and the agent application link to AppKit, and running the agent as a different user (i.e, dropping from root -> logged in user) is not particularly the most elegant idea.

 * We use IPC in such a way that the installer process does not trust the updater process, which is why the installer does extraction, validation, and installation -- all in a single process.
 The launcher portion of code (which could be running as a XPC service) also does not trust the updater for determining the paths to the installer and agent tool.
 This portion of code does not check the code signing signature of the installer or agent though for reasons explained in the code.

+* When we terminate the application before doing final installation work, we send an Apple quit event to all running application instances we find under the agent's GUI login session.
+This does not include running instances from other logged in sessions -- that may require authenticating all the time, so trade off is not worthwhile.
+Also currently the installer only handles a single process identifier to watch for until termination, and certainly doesn't handle the case if more instances are launched afterwards.
+Note all of this only applies to instances being launched from the same bundle path, and the consequence may rarely be updating a bundle when a running instance is still left alive.

 * SMJobBless() would be interesting to explore and perhaps more suitable for sparkle-cli than ordinary application updaters because using this API is less approriate for one-off installations.
 There may be some issues to take account of though (eg: http://www.openradar.me/20446733).
 Furthermore, the installer would have to change to persist rather than be a one-time install, and may have to handle mutliple connections for installing multiple bundles simutaneously.